Cricket Wireless is a low-cost cell phone service that could help you save big bucks each month on your wireless phone bill.

 I used the Speedtest by Ookla app to compare Cricket Wireless, AT&T and even a third competitor.
 Take a look at the results and keep in mind that download speed is most important because that impacts how you surf the web and stream video.

-The Unlimited plan I’m on is capped at data speeds of up to 3 Mbps.
-Other Cricket Wireless plans aren’t as slow.
+The plan I’m on is capped at data speeds of up to 3 Mbps.
+However, other Cricket Wireless plans aren’t as slow.

 As Cricket’s parent company, AT&T offers much faster speeds — more than eight times faster!